Vladimir Nikolov (footballer)

-Vladimir Nikolov (Владимир Николов; born 7 February 2001) is a Bulgarian professional footballer who plays as a forward for Slavia Sofia.
+Vladimir Nikolaev Nikolov (Владимир Николов; born 7 February 2001) is a Bulgarian professional footballer who plays as a forward for Ekstraklasa club Korona Kielce and the Bulgaria national team.

-Career
+Club career

 Nikolov began his career with Slavia Sofia where he spent three years.
 He then joined Dit Sofia at the age of 10.

 Septemvri Sofia

 On 19 April 2018, Nikolov made his first-team debut in the league match against Etar Veliko Tarnovo.
 He came off the bench in the 85th minute, replacing Georgi Stoichkov in a 4–2 away loss.

 Würzburger Kickers

 On 10 September 2020 Nikolov moved to Germany to join the 2.
 Bundesliga team Würzburger Kickers.

 Admira Wacker

 On 4 January 2022, Nikolov joined Admira Wacker in Austria from Würzburger Kickers, in exchange for Marco Hausjell moving in the opposite direction.